gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 Parrinello-Rahman coupling.
 If your pressure is very far from equilibrium, the Parrinello-Rahman coupling may result in very large box oscillations that could even crash your run.
-In that case you would have to increase the time constant, or (better) use the weak-coupling scheme to reach the target pressure, and then switch to Parrinello-Rahman coupling once the system is in equilibrium.
-Additionally, using the leap-frog algorithm, the pressure at time :math:`t` is not available until after the time step has completed, and so the pressure from the previous step must be used, which makes the algorithm not directly reversible, and may not be appropriate for high precision thermodynamic calculations.
+In that case you would have to increase the time constant, or (better) use the weak-coupling or stochastic cell rescaling schemes to reach the target pressure, and then switch to Parrinello-Rahman coupling once the system is in equilibrium.
+Additionally, using the leap-frog algorithm, the pressure at time :math:`t` is not available until after the time step has completed, and so the pressure from the previous step must be used, which makes the algorithm not directly reversible, and may not be appropriate for high-precision thermodynamic calculations.

 Surface-tension coupling